FuzzyGrim/blog/_posts/posts/2022-01-22-selfhosted-setup.md

 ```

 ### Caddy
 Caddy is my choice for reverse-proxy, it is used to map a domain or subdomain to the corresponding port exposed in the docker container.
-It is simple to configure and also automatically obtains and renews TSL certificates for you.
+It is simple to configure and also automatically obtains and renews TLS certificates for you.

 ```yml
 version: '3'